 The solution addresses a scenario where the UE accesses EHE in VPLMN via a LBO PDU Session.

 UE initially connects to the HPLMN.
-The transition to a LBO PDU Session takes place based on a trigger to the H-SMF, which may be e.g. a DNS query from the UE towards an EC FQDN or an AF influence of traffic routing for the UE.
-The latter may be issued by the VPLMN too.
+The transition from a HR PDU Session to a LBO PDU Session takes place based on a trigger to the H-SMF, which may be e.g. a DNS query from the UE towards an EC FQDN or an AF influence of traffic routing for the UE.
+The latter may be issued by an AF of the VPLMN too.
 H-SMF determines that a LBO PDU Session to the VPLMN is needed, based on:

+- Information provided by VPLMN at PDU Session Establishment, like indication of support for Dynamic set up of LBO for the PDU Session and information related to supported edge computing applications, i.e., Application IDs, or FQDN ranges;

 - the FQDN in the UE DNS query and EDI available in HPLMN for the given FQDN, where the DNAI is relevant for a certain PLMN in the EDI, i.e. there is an associated information in the EDI stating which PLMN is relevant for the DNAI;

 - the DNAI in the N6 routing information in the AF influence of traffic routing, where the DNAI has associated PLMN information;